qiwang97/light-browser-proxy/README.md

 An alternative to browsermob-proxy but process entry with stream.

 LightBrowserProxyServer keeps what BrowserMobProxyServer does and its config except har file.

-The proxy modify HarCaptureFilter to support concurrency work and reduce memory usage.
+This project modify HarCaptureFilter to support concurrency work and reduce memory usage.

-See [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) for base use.
+See [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) for base use and config.

+See [selenium-har-with-lbp](https://github.com/qiwang97/selenium-har-with-lbp) to find lbp example.

 ## Install